MicrosoftDocs/customer-insights/ci-docs/engagement-insights/funnel-reports.md

 1. Select a name to open the report.

 1. Select the step that you want to remove and select **Delete**.

+### Multi-condition funnel steps
+1. To create funnel steps with multiple conditions, select **Add Condition**

+1. Multi-condition steps must be of the same activity type.

+1. Select the operator for your multi-condition step; either AND or OR.

+1. Identify the dimension for your multi-condition step.

+1. Save the step.

+### Advanced settings

+1. Funnel reports offer an advanced setting that allows you to limit the maximum completion time for your funnel report.

+For example: if you limit the time completion to 4 days, the funnel must have been completed within a 4 day time period.

+1. Select advanced settings to turn ON maximum time completion, and then select the maximum time the funnel must have been completed in.